 When we were building Old Salt Farm, it wasn’t in our budget to pour as big of a cement patio as we wanted.
-We planned on waiting until now…this summer…to pour an additional section next to the original one.
-After a few eye-opening phone calls to get bids, I realized once again how expensive cement is, and decided that we would take matters into our own hands, and build a DIY Paver Patio.
+So we had them pour just the bare minimum that came with our building contract, with the intention of adding more later.
+We planned on waiting until now…this summer…to pour an additional section next to the original one, and extend the entire patio.
+After a few eye-opening phone calls to get bids, I realized just how expensive cement is, especially living rurally as we do.
+There is a certain threshold that companies charge just to get their equipment to our home, so our smaller project became much less cost-effective than we though it would be.
+We decided that we would take matters into our own hands, and build a DIY Paver Patio.
+I was reminded why we love DIY projects—results we love and want for much less money.

 I’ll tell you now–it’s not necessarily a difficult project, but it is time consuming.
 How long does it take?
 The size of your space will determine how long it takes–and how much time you have to spend on it.
 We added a 16 x 12 section, and it took 4-5 days of solid work to get it completed.
 The part that took the longest was digging out the grass and dirt down 7 inches.
 But I will say that is TOTALLY worth it, and saved us so much money–literally 2/3 less than pouring cement.
 And…I like it so much better!